 - Click on Create Record

-To finish things out, go to wherever your registered your domain name (Namecheap in my case) and point your domain to DigitalOcean’s nameservers:
+To finish things out, go to wherever your registered your domain name (Namecheap in our case) and point your domain to DigitalOcean’s nameservers:

 Step 6: Create a New WordPress Site on Your Server